spotfiresoftware/tibco-streaming-samples/structure/README.md

 # Structure

-How to structure TIBCO&reg; Streaming master projects.
+How to structure TIBCO&reg; Streaming 10.6.0 projects.

 Samples :